miklevin/MikeLev.in/_posts/2025-01-01-rubber-ducking-with-llm.md

 ## Time-Traveling Prompt Technique

-> Sometimes you do back-and-forth in an ongoing conversation thread, but this
+> When you go back-and-forth with an LLM you push important stuff off the back
-> allows stuff to get pushed out then end of your rolling window of token
+> of your rolling window of token context.
+Sometimes you want to lock-in on
-> context.
-Sometimes you want to lock-in on right where you are and do
+> right where you are in the conversation and do back-and-forth anyway, but
-> back-and-forth until you get it right.
-This is the time-travel prompt
+> without ruining the window.
+This is the time-travel prompt technique where you
-> technique where you just keep re-editing the same prompt using responses you
+> just keep re-editing the same prompt using responses you know the LLM is about
-> know the LLM is about to give you based on the last run.
+> to give you based on the last run.
+More of your prior conversation history
+> continues to fit the re-post.

 **Me**: Okay, we're on the same page now.
 Rapid round-robining continues.
 Next up?
 The initial LLM message per pipeline workflow app.
 Now I know I have this